aedm/bitang/README.md

 Not a lot of docs yet.
 Use the example project [`"Attractors"`](https://github.com/aedm/bitang/releases/tag/0.1.0) available on the releases page.

-## Building
+## Development

-You'll need Rust.

-Just run `cargo build --release` and you'll find the executable in `target/release/bitang`.
-You might need to install additional resources depending on the platform.
+Dependencies:
+- Rust
+- Cmake, Ninja and Python (see https://github.com/aedm/bitang/issues/227)

+### Build & run

+Just run `cargo run --release`.

 The development platform is Windows, but Linux and MacOS should work as well.